Notes on the Geography of Italy: Florence: Churches

 Apart from such hagiographical fantasy, San Miniato is stalwartly rational, not only in its evocation of classical moderation but in the geometer's delight of its trim.
 Call it a north Italian specialty: serpentine from Prato and white marble from Carrara were laid out in patterns based not on nature but on reason.
 The building is classical even in a literal sense, because its Corinthian capitals are recycled from demolished Roman buildings.
 There is no transept, no evocation of the cross: instead, the derivation is from the early Christian basilica.

 The green-on-white inlay continues inside the church, which has a very simple floor plan, with a nave unusually open to the aisles.
-Unlike cathedrals like Chartres, conceived as a space to please the Virgin, this church, like most in Florence, was built as a hall for sermons.
+Unlike Chartres, conceived as a space to please the Virgin, this church, like most in Florence, was built as a hall for sermons.

 Several centuries later, the inlaid and two-storied facade still seemed appropriate.
 The base of the immense Santa Maria Novella was built about 1360 for the Dominicans; unlike St. Miniato it has a T-shaped floor plan.
 In the next century Alberti added the top, whose bracketing scrolls conceal the roofs over the aisles.
 Alberti added the lower columns, too, which appear to support the new upper story.
 This church was another hall for sermons, but it was also a vehicle for the display of family power.
 The name of Giovanni (here Latinized to "Johannes") Rucellai appears up top, in the grand banner acknowledging the Rucellais for having footed the cost of the improvements; lower on the facade there's a line of sailing ships, the emblem of the family whose fortune came from trade.
 The modern donor wall is nothing new.